Globe Town: the wellbeing mecca of East London

 Does what it says on the tin.
 Their delicious Turkish breakfast gives you an instant energy kick, as well as their fresh coffee and juices.
 It’s not unusual to see joggers and dog-walkers popping in as it’s one of the most affordable places to eat and recharge on this stretch of Roman Road.
 Top tip?
 Try the homemade banana bread – it’s soft, warm and delicious.

 All guilty pleasures are catered for in Globe Town.
-There is traditional fish and chips from Victoria's Fish Bar, whose interior hasn't changed a jot since the fifties; a well-reviewed Turkish restaurant (Meze); a sweet dessert eatery offering waffles and smoothies to the Muslim community, and, of course, the ubiquitous fried chicken shop.
-Yet, like a village offering one of everything, there is also a fishmonger, a butcher, a greengrocer and an 'eco' general store.
+There is traditional fish and chips from Victoria’s Fish Bar, one of the best chippies in the area; a well-reviewed Turkish restaurant (Meze); a sweet dessert eatery offering waffles and smoothies to the Muslim community, and, of course, the ubiquitous fried chicken shop when nothing else with do.
+Yet, like a village offering one of everything, there is also a fishmonger, a butcher, a greengrocer and an ‘eco’ general store.
 Everything you need to cook up a feast at home.

 It might look like a convenience store from the outside, but Simply Fresh is one of the most sustainable food businesses on the Roman.
 Here, you can find specialist cheeses and hams, a wide range of health foods, organic and free range options, plant-based products and even fill up your jar with eco laundry detergent.
 Because plastic is so 2000 darling.
 Owner Mehmet is one of the leading voices behind Plastic Free Roman Road campaign.